DonTseTse-Docker-templates/CentOS7_dhcpd/README.md

-CentOS 7 based Docker image to run the ISC DHCP server
+Dockerized ISC DHCP server based on CentOS 7

 # Introduction
 On CentOS the DHCP server (`dhcpd`) is a `systemd` service.
 In this image, the server process is executed